mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

   1. The Owner filter becomes the solitary primary filter; it is automatically repositioned to the leftmost position in the dialog box.
 The Apply button on this filter is ghosted, indicating that it has been applied.
   2. The remaining filters are now collectively called secondary filters.
 They are repositioned on the dialog in an arbitrary order on the right of the primary filter.
-The effects of the primary filter are applied to the secondary filters through the network (downstreaming).
+The effects of the primary filter are applied to the secondary filters through the network (downstreaming).
 There is a one exception, Type, whose display is always static.
   3. Only the network items that collectively meet the combined filter criteria are displayed.